zeiss-microscopy/OAD/Machine_Learning/README.md

 ![ZEN Denoising](../Machine_Learning/images/ZENblue_N2V_Train_Denoise_1.gif)

+The same video with sound and a transscript can be found here: [ZEN Denoising - Video with Sound and Transscript](https://www.youtube.com/watch?v=L0ccHmUKmBg)

+***

 ## Remarks and pitfalls

 - if training images show only one type of structure, but later the model is applied to images with totally different structures, the model might “hallucinate”